 K Mayo and MP Wellman

-20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS), Extended Abstract, May 2021 (forthcoming).
+Extended abstract appeared in 20th International Conference on Autonomous Agents and Multiagent Systems (AAMAS), pages 1599–1601, May 2021.

-Portfolio compression, the netting of cycles in a financial network, is employed in over-the-counter derivative markets as a method for simplifying balance sheets.
-Whereas canceling debts can sometimes promote financial stability, previous work has demonstrated that in some cases compression can actually contribute to systemic risk.
+Portfolio compression, the elimination of debt cycles in a financial network, is employed in over-the-counter derivative markets as a method for simplifying balance sheets.
+Canceling debts through compression can sometimes promote financial stability by stopping the spread of contagion from an insolvent firm hit by a negative financial shock.
+However, previous work has demonstrated that in some cases compression can exacerbate systemic risk by removing paths of shock absorption.
 We analyze portfolio compression as a strategic decision made by firms within a debt network.
-We define a network game in which firms have only local information and ask what criteria the firms should consider in their decision to compress.
+We define a network game in which firms represented as nodes have only local information and we ask what criteria the firms should consider in their decision to compress.
 We propose a variety of heuristic strategies and evaluate them using agent-based simulation and empirical game-theoretic analysis.
-Our results show that some simple strategies based on local information perform better than the unconditional strategies of always agreeing or disagreeing to compression proposals.
-We then analyze the effects of using equilibrium strategies for the compression decision in terms of social welfare.
-Our analysis shows that while the strategic decision does not result in the socially optimal outcome, the price of anarchy is high.
+In our experiments, compression may or may not benefit nodes on a cycle, and our results show that simple strategies based on local information can effectively improve firms’ decision making.
+We further examine which features are most useful under various conditions, and find that the results depend on the rate at which assets can be recovered from insolvent nodes.
+When recovery rates are low, firms focus on avoiding contagion, and when they are high they consider the benefits of retaining cycles to cushion shocks.
+Finally, we then analyze the effects on systemic risk in equilibrium, finding that when nodes strategically choose to compress, the outcome is more likely to be beneficial than harmful.